St. Paul Public Schools ends school year early due to hot weather

 The school year would have ended on June 11.
 According to a letter from SPPS Communications Director Kevin J. Burns, the decision to end class early was made "in the best interest of the health and safety of our students and staff."

 Burns wrote that students will not switch to distance learning, a measure chosen by Minneapolis Public Schools during the extended period of hot weather.
-However, St. Paul students will be able to turn in assignments.
+However, St. Paul students will still be able to turn in assignments for a few more days.

 SPPS buildings will remain open for the remainder of the week and on Monday so students can pick up and drop off materials.
 Staff will be at the buildings to take assignments and complete end-of-year procedures.